shihuade/Conformance-Test-Openh264/README.md

 	--openh264 codec: encoder, decoder and configure file layerXX.cfg welsenc.cfg,
 	JM decoder;
-	for how to	update your test codec,please go to section  how to update you test codec
+	for how to	update your test codec,please go to section  "how to update you test codec"

 -   FinalResult

-	All test bit streams' test result will be copied to folder ./FinalResult.
+	All test sequences' test result will be copied to folder ./FinalResult.
 	XXX_AllCaseOutput.csv       contain the passe status of all cases(passed or unpassed etc.)
 	XXX_AllCase_SHA1_Table.csv  contain the SHA1 string of those  passed cases XXX_.TestLog    test log of each test bit stream XXX_.Summary    test summary of each test bit stream

--   Scripts
+-   Script

     the script files

 -   SHA1Table

-    all SHA1 table of each test bit stream.
+    all SHA1 table of each test sequence.

 how to update you test codec